(interstellar gas cloud that includes molecules)

 They can be assumed to be cool as compared HI region or HII region,

-as too high a temperature would dissociate all the molecules.
+as too high a temperature would dissociate the molecules.

-Stars are typically formed in molecular clouds, where
+Stars are assumed to formed in molecular clouds, where

-the lower temperature leads to a higher density.
+the low temperature leads to the highest cloud density.

-to be present in molecular clouds and applying the CO to H2 factor.
+to be present, and applying the CO to H2 factor.

 Their temperature and density are of interest with respect